-- The integrated ticket. - Standardised bus stops and bus shelters across Cape Town. - The expansion of the Transport Information Centre and its services. - The minibus taxi transformation model and the establishment of at least ten taxi operating companies/regional taxi companies.
+- The integrated ticket - Standardised bus stops and bus shelters across Cape Town - The expansion of the Transport Information Centre and its services - The minibus taxi transformation model and the establishment of at least ten taxi operating companies/regional taxi companies - Bike-share in Cape Town - Tuk-tuk contracts.

-PROGRAMME: 4.2.B TRAVEL DEMAND MANAGEMENT PROGRAMME
+TRAVEL DEMAND MANAGEMENT PROGRAMME

 The City's Travel Demand Management (TDM) Strategy aims to change individual travel behaviour in favour of more sustainable options, and to better utilise the available capacity in the overall transport system.
-Some of the measures identified in the TDM Strategy to achieve this include a flexible working programme, highoccupancy vehicle priority strategies, and park-and-ride facilities.
+Some of the measures identified in the TDM Strategy to achieve this include a flexible working programme, high-occupancy vehicle priority strategies, and park-and-ride facilities.